-Clinical Development
+Ongoing Clinical Development of XEN496

-We have developed XEN496 as a pediatric-specific, granule formulation of ezogabine to be presented as sprinkle capsules.
-Standard in vitro testing has shown that XEN496 acts as an "immediate-release" drug product.
-To support the Phase 3 clinical trial of XEN496 in patients with KCNQ2-DEE, we completed a PK study testing our proprietary pediatric formulation in 24 healthy adult volunteers.
-The PK profile observed for XEN496 is comparable to historical PK data for immediate-release ezogabine tablets, with XEN496 showing similar absorption and elimination curves, which supports plans for Phase 3 development.
+We have developed XEN496 as a proprietary, pediatric-specific, immediate-release formulation of ezogabine.
+To support the Phase 3 clinical trial of XEN496 in patients with KCNQ2-DEE, we completed a PK study testing our pediatric formulation in 24 healthy adult volunteers.
+The PK profile observed for XEN496 was comparable to historical PK data for immediate-release ezogabine tablets, with XEN496 showing similar absorption and elimination curves.

-We have now initiated a Phase 3 randomized, double-blind, placebo-controlled, parallel group, multicenter clinical trial, called the "EPIK" study, evaluating the efficacy, safety, and tolerability of XEN496 administered as adjunctive treatment in approximately 40 pediatric patients aged one month to less than 6 years with KCNQ2-DEE.
+We have initiated a Phase 3 randomized, double-blind, placebo-controlled, parallel group, multicenter clinical trial, called the EPIK study, evaluating the efficacy, safety, and tolerability of XEN496 administered as adjunctive treatment in approximately 40 pediatric patients aged one month to less than 6 years with KCNQ2-DEE.
 After screening, patients will enter a baseline period to assess the frequency of seizures.
 Eligible subjects will be randomized on a 1:1 basis to receive either XEN496 or placebo for approximately 15 weeks (titration and a 12-week maintenance period).
 At the end of treatment, there will be a period of tapering off of study drug, followed by a 28-day safety monitoring period.
 Patients may be considered for an open-label extension if they meet all requirements.
 The primary endpoint is the percent change from baseline in monthly countable motor seizure frequency during the blinded treatment period, as recorded by caregivers in a daily seizure diary.
-Key secondary endpoints include the proportion of patients experiencing greater than or equal to 50 percent reduction in monthly seizure frequency from baseline, caregiver global impression of change (CaGI-C) scores, and caregiver global impression of severity (CaGI-S) scores.
+Key secondary endpoints include the proportion of patients experiencing greater than or equal to 50 percent reduction in monthly seizure frequency from baseline, caregiver global impression of change, or CaGI-C, scores, and caregiver global impression of severity, or CaGI-S, scores.
+We anticipate that the EPIK study will be completed in the first half of 2023.